"There's something I'd like you to get off your chest" — Bond whips off Marie's bikini top and chokes her with it in Diamonds Are Forever

-James Bond was seen getting violent with women a number of times between 1963-74.
-Sean Connery, George Lazenby, and Roger Moore were all seen hitting females in From Russia with Love, On Her Majesty's Secret Service, Diamonds are Forever and The Man with the Golden Gun.
+James Bond got violent with women several times between 1963-74.
+Sean Connery, George Lazenby, and Roger Moore were all seen hitting females in From Russia with Love, On Her Majesty's Secret Service, Diamonds are Forever, and The Man with the Golden Gun.

 It's true that Roger Moore had a harder edge in his first two outings as Bond under director Guy Hamilton.
 Bond threatens to kill Rosie Carver after he has used her for sex in Live and Let Die.
-In The Man with the Golden Gun, Moore's Bond is seen hitting Miss Anders and threatening to break her arm; probably a scene that Moore went on to regret in later life.
+In The Man with the Golden Gun, Moore's Bond hits Miss Anders and threatens to break her arm — probably a scene that Moore went on to regret in later life.
 He was quite vocal about his regrets over pushing a child into a Thai khlong in Golden Gun, especially since he became an ambassador for UNICEF.
 He also regretted the violence of A View to a Kill, where Max Zorin is seen creating a bloodbath in a mine by gunning down hundreds of his men.

-Things went a bit awry and soft for Moonraker, but Moore's harder Bond was back momentarily in For Your Eyes Only, thanks to director John Glen.
-Moore's Bond is seen ruthlessly kicking mute killer Emile Locque to his death as his car perched on the edge of a clifftop.
-Moore argued with Glen that it wasn't in his character to be so violent and that he wanted to toss of a small pin to unbalance the car.
+Things went awry and soft for Moonraker, but Moore's harder Bond was back momentarily in For Your Eyes Only, thanks to director John Glen.
+Moore's Bond ruthlessly kicks mute killer Emile Locque to his death as his car perches on the edge of a clifftop.
+Moore argued with Glen that it wasn't in his character to be so violent and that he wanted to toss a small pin to unbalance the car.
 Glen stuck to his guns.
-It's a stunning Bond scene and a marvelous Moore moment.
+It's a stunning Bond scene and a glorious Moore moment.

-Some say that Bond is racist in the first Bond film, Dr. No. "Fetch my shoes", he barks to his black ally, Quarrel.
-I don't think there's any more to it than Bond is the captain of the mission.
-I'm sure he would have said it to anyone below him in rank.
+Some say that Bond is racist in the first Bond film, Dr No. "Fetch my shoes", he barks to his black ally, Quarrel.
+I don't think there's any more to it than Bond is the captain of the mission, and I'm sure he would have said it to anyone below him in rank.

 There are times when Bond comes across as sexist, and these moments probably wouldn't make it into a Bond film of today.
 Bond slaps the behind of Dink in Goldfinger, ushering her away because he and Felix need to participate in some "man talk".
 007 had a penchant for slapping bums in early films; he is also seen to do it in From Russia with Love.

-Whenever there is a new Bond film, the main Bond girls are guaranteed to say about their character, "she isn't your typical Bond girl”.
-It’s true that a lot of women have been depicted as easily falling at Bond's feet and jumping into bed with him, but this notion that all Bond girls have been airheads is actually a myth.
+Whenever there is a new Bond film, the main Bond girls are guaranteed to say about their character, "she isn't your typical Bond girl".
+Many women have been depicted as easily falling at Bond's feet and jumping into bed with him, but the notion that all Bond girls have been airheads is actually a myth.
 Most females seen in Bond films have been strong, intelligent and independent women.

-There are times when Bond has been a little forceful to get sex; he wrestles Pussy Galore to the ground before forcefully kissing her in Goldfinger and bribed masseuse Patricia Fearing into sex in Thunderball.
+There are times when Bond has been a little forceful in getting sex; he wrestles Pussy Galore to the ground before forcefully kissing her in Goldfinger and bribed masseuse Patricia Fearing into sex in Thunderball.
 Even in 2012's Skyfall, Bond joining former sex slave Sévérine in the shower unannounced raised some eyebrows, and his seduction of Monica Bellucci's character in 2015's SPECTRE unsettled some.

 Copyright © 2018 J W Emery Ltd. All rights reserved.